Mooshieblob1/comfyui-site.github.io/README.md

 # ComfyUI Guide

 A comprehensive guide website built with Svelte and TailwindCSS to help users master ComfyUI and AI art creation.
-This project aims to provide tutorials, tips, and showcase community artwork.
+The site provides tutorials, tips, and showcases community artwork.

 ## 🚧 Work in Progress 🚧

-Please note that this project is currently under active development.
-Features, content, and site structure are subject to change as we continue to improve and expand the guide.
-We welcome feedback and contributions, but be aware that significant changes may occur during this development phase.
+This project is currently under active development.
+Features, content, and site structure are subject to change as I continue to improve and expand the guide.
+I welcome feedback and contributions, but please note that significant changes may occur during this development phase.

 ## Features